Fire at Cuba oil facility spreads as 3rd tank ignites

 Firefighters had sprayed water on the remaining tanks over the weekend to cool them and try to stop the fire from spreading.

-The governments of Mexico and Venezuela have sent special teams to help fight the fire as local officials warned residents to use face masks or stay indoors given the billowing smoke enveloping the region that can be seen from the capital of Havana, located more than 65 miles (100 kilometers) away.
+The governments of Mexico and Venezuela have sent special teams to help extinguish the fire, with water cannons, planes and helicopters fighting the fire from several directions as military constructions specialists erected barriers to contain oil spills.
+Local officials warned residents to use face masks or stay indoors given the billowing smoke enveloping the region that can be seen from the capital of Havana, located more than 65 miles (100 kilometers) away.
 Officials have warned that the cloud contains sulfur dioxide, nitrogen oxide, carbon monoxide and other poisonous substances.

 The majority of those injured were treated for burns and smoke inhalation, and five of them remain in critical condition.
-Over the weekend, authorities found the body of one firefighter.
+A total of 24 remain hospitalized.
+Over the weekend, authorities found the body of one firefighter as relatives of those still missing gathered at a hotel to await news about their loved ones.

 Sabines and Cuban President Miguel Díaz-Canel said it was impossible to search for the missing firefighters given the roiling temperatures.